cybersamx/go-recipes/grpc/hello-world/README.md

-# gRPC
+# gRPC Hello World

-An example of gRPC using protobuf.
+An example of gRPC client and server.
 It is a modification of [the official gRPC example](google.golang.org/grpc/examples/helloworld/helloworld).

 ## Setup